UoA-eResearch/vmhandbook/README.md

 # vmhandbook

 This repository contains the user manual for CeR research virtual machines, which is a Jekyll based static website.
 It can be hosted on either Github pages or any hosts with a HTTP server.
+The site is currently hosted on [Github pages](https://uoa-eresearch.github.io/vmhandbook/).

 ## I. Setting up this site locally with Jekyll